WolfeyWolfey/EVE-Production-Calculator/README.md

   - Planet compatibility information
   - Production chains and requirements
 - **Blueprint Management:** Easily manage your blueprint collection
-  - Excel-like grid view to manage all blueprints at once
+  - Excel-like grid view to manage all blueprints
-  - Track ownership status (owned/unowned) for each blueprint
+  - Track ownership status for ships, capital ships, and components
-  - Track Material Efficiency (ME%) and Time Efficiency (TE%) for each blueprint
+  - Recently improved functionality to ensure ownership status persists through restarts
-  - Organized by categories: Ships, Capital Ships, Components, and Capital Components
+  - Removed "Invented" option for components as they cannot be invented
-  - Automatic saving of blueprint status between sessions
+- **Automatic saving of blueprint status between sessions**

 ## Ship List